 Maybe some day, the Gator football team will learn to take Missouri seriously.
-But their failure to do so yesterday proved to be the root cause of the ugliest performance of the season, the fatal blow to the team’s chances at a New Year’s Six Bowl, and the latest in a long line of quarterback controversies.
+But their failure to do so yesterday proved to be the root cause of the ugliest performance of the season, possibly the fatal blow to the team’s chances at a New Year’s Six Bowl, and maybe even the latest in a long line of quarterback controversies.

 For the second time in the Tigers’ last three trips to Gainesville, Mizzou humiliated the Gators in the Swamp on homecoming weekend, this time by a 38-17 score that wasn’t as close as the final margin indicated.
 Drew Lock lit the Florida defense up for the second time in as many years, Missouri’s defense manhandled Florida’s offensive line, and the Gators simply displayed no interest in competing with the Tigers.

 And that’s a big problem for a team that eight days ago still had its sights set on a national championship.
 Florida got eliminated from the SEC East race with a loss to Georgia last week in Jacksonville, and as the old adage goes, appeared to let that one loss segue into two losses.

 Florida actually scored first.
 The Gators took advantage of a short field to set up an Evan McPherson field goal, which he banged off the right upright.
 As luck would have it, though, the ball struck the inside of the post at such an angle that it boinked hard to the left behind the crossbar.
 To hell with the incompetent SEC officials from the Kentucky game, McPherson is still perfect on the year.

 The rest of the team, not so much.